microsoft/WhatTheHack/031-DevOpsWithGitHub/Coach/Solution-07.md

 ## Notes & Guidance

-- See solution, in `Solutions` folder for GitHub Action Workflow file.
+- See solution, in `/Solutions` folder for GitHub Action Workflow file.

 ## Solution
 - [Navigate to Solution for Challenge 07](./Solution/Solution-07/Solution07.yml)